Noise-Induced Thermalization in Quantum Systems: Introduction

 Interestingly, such a shock treatment is not uncommon and an analogous protocol has been studied in quantum field theory. \citet{bouland2019computational} propose that by injecting random 1-qubit unitaries (shocks) in between time-evolutions governed by $H_{CFT}$ (the conformal field theory Hamiltonian), one obtains a computationally pseudorandom state that is efficiently preparable.
 However, if the preparation protocol is not known, it requires exponentially many measurements to distinguish it from a Haar-random state.
 Moreover, it is unclear if such shocks scramble the initial state more than the maximally chaotic $H_{CFT}$.
 In this work, we shed more light on this and show that such shocks accelerate scrambling in quantum systems.
 We also go beyond and show that this noisy protocol pushes integrable systems to thermalize, which is otherwise not possible due to the presence of an extensive number of conserved quantities.
 Interestingly, when the noise is realized as a phase-flip channel, the recurrences that we observe in noiseless quantum circuits are strongly suppressed.
 As a result, the convergence toward localized Gibbs states becomes markedly smoother. \\

-With these results, we contribute to a growing line of research that uses noise constructively in the NISQ era \cite{dambal2025harnessing, harrington2022engineered, schuster2025polynomial, ben2013quantum, shtanko2025complexity}.
+With these results, we contribute to a growing line of research that uses noise constructively in the NISQ era \cite{dambal2025harnessing, harrington2022engineered, schuster2025polynomial, ben2013quantum, shtanko2025complexity,dambal2026programmable, ghikas2012stochastic, gillard2017stochastic, tzemos2013dependence, gillard2018enhancing, chapeau2022modeling}.
 In particular, Ref. \cite{dambal2025harnessing} proposes an algorithm that partially encodes the decoherence channels of an open quantum system and uses the intrinsic noise of quantum devices to match and simulate the full open system.
-This leads a reduced qubit overhead and warrants only a partial correction of residual errors.
-Refs. \cite{ben2013quantum, shtanko2025complexity, schuster2025polynomial} demonstrate how nonunital noise can be used to simulate noiseless circuits with polylogarithmic overhead in qubits and circuit depth in all-to-all connected and arbitrary architectures.
-Moreover, Ref. \cite{shtanko2025complexity} mentions that unital noise irreversibly increases the entropy and pushes the complete many-body output to maximally mixed states when measured in the computational basis.
-In this work, we prune this argument by demonstrating that this increasing entropy accelerates the formation of localized Gibbs states as long as probed subspace is less than half the real space of the system and its complement is traced out. \\
+This leads { to} a reduced qubit overhead and warrants only a partial correction of residual errors \cite{dambal2026programmable}.
+Refs. \cite{ben2013quantum, shtanko2025complexity, schuster2025polynomial} demonstrate how nonunital noise can be used to simulate noiseless circuits with polylogarithmic overhead in qubits and circuit depth in all-to-all connected and arbitrary architectures. {These developments align with a wider body of literature showing that environmental noise can be leveraged for nontrivial advantages.
+For instance, optimized noise thresholds can enhance overall system performance via stochastic resonance, whereas specific noise profiles can drive stochastic antiresonance \cite{ghikas2012stochastic, gillard2017stochastic} or even shield quantum states by extending entanglement lifetimes \cite{tzemos2013dependence, gillard2018enhancing, chapeau2022modeling}.
+These studies demonstrate that quantum noise does not merely degrade quantum correlations but rather, under appropriate conditions, can play a constructive role by preserving quantum correlations, enhancing information processing, or driving non-trivial state preparation}.
+Moreover, Ref. \cite{shtanko2025complexity} shows that unital noise irreversibly increases the entropy and pushes the complete many-body output to maximally mixed states when measured in the computational basis.
+In this work, we prune this argument by demonstrating that this increasing entropy accelerates the formation of localized Gibbs states as long as the probed subspace is less than half the {size of the lattice} and its complement is traced out. \\